 These measures can be technical, organizational, and contractual.
 Here is a summary of them:

-Your technical measures would work if they ensure data protection in the third country adequate to the one provided in the EU.
+Your technical measures will work if they ensure data protection in the third country is adequate to the one provided in the EU.

 Here are some examples of what makes an appropriate technical measure: